Physical attractiveness: General

+According to Chinese scholar Liu Jieyu (2008), there is more pressure on women than men to be physically attractive.
+Whereas there are various criteria that women might be expected to meet, a man might only need to be tall to be considered attractive.

-There are various opposing principles of female beauty including prettiness and rarity.
-So on average, symmetrical features are one ideal, while unusual, stand-out features are another.
+On average, symmetrical features are one ideal, while unusual, stand-out features are another.
 A study performed by the University of Toronto found that the most attractive facial dimensions were those found in the average female face.
 However, that particular University of Toronto study looked only at white women.

-A study that used Chinese, Malay and Indian judges said that Chinese women with orthognathism where the mouth is flat and in-line with the rest of the face were judged to be the most attractive and Chinese women with a protruding mandible where the jaw projects outward were judged to be the least attractive.